The Applied Arts and Social Justice (AASJ) Certificate is only open to on-campus students.

+Social Work faculty teach the coursework as students gain skills, learn ethical guidelines, and develop the tools of social work.
 At the same time, arts mentors and social work faculty support student research projects that are geared around AASJ.
 Students participate in art exhibits, performances and lectures by artists and healers.

-- Mental health, personal development and empowerment
+- Mental health, personal development, and empowerment

-- Cultural competencies, communication and critical thinking/problem solving
+- Cultural competencies, communication, and critical thinking/problem solving

 - Individual motivation and readiness for change

-- Healing, health promotion and community building
+- Healing, health promotion, and community building

 - Engage applied arts within social work to advance human rights and social inclusion.